mobizt/ESP-Mail-Client/README.md

 ```

 From command above, replace ```<your-com-port>``` with your comport e.g. COM5 (Windows) or /dev/ttyUSB0 (Linux and macOS) and also replace ```<path/to/extract/files>``` with your path to the files that have been extracted above.

+The flash (upload) result shows in the command prompt window will look similar to below image.

 ![esptool command](/media/images/esptool.png)

-If the custom built WiFiNINA firmware was installed, the debug message will show the library version with WiFiNINA firmware version which followed by built number.
+If the custom built WiFiNINA firmware was installed, the debug message will show the library version with WiFiNINA firmware version which followed by built number (+21060).

 ```
 > C: ESP Mail Client v1.3.0, Fw v1.4.5+21060